10 Best Herbal Teas For Oral Thrush

 Herbal teas can be a natural and soothing remedy for oral thrush, a fungal infection caused by Candida albicans.

-While herbal teas may offer some relief, they should not replace professional medical treatment for persistent or severe cases of oral thrush.
+While herbal teas may offer relief, they should not replace professional medical treatment for persistent or severe cases of oral thrush.

 FREE Herb Drying Checklist